First Meeting Checklist for Mentees

 • Pick up the tab or split it!

-If meeting virtually, send a thank-you email afterwards.
+Meeting in person?
+Shoulder the coffee.
+Or if meeting virtually, make sure to send a thank-you email afterwards.

 After your meetings: